-Maybe you’ve designed something which looks quite truly unique.
+Maybe you’ve designed something which looks truly unique.
 You could say that it’s the visual dynamics of something that you want to protect within a design.

 E.g. I designed and drew a lawn mower shaped like a flying saucer for the purpose of style.

 It’s not a trademark or patent but it can be a registered design to make sure that no one else’s lawnmower looks the same.

 A more familiar, stronger and detailed form of protection is a patent.
 A patent is a way of registering a design/idea but one that is much more technical.
 It protects the process of a design or the way a design is built via its components.

 Used by inventors it can establish the ownership and authorship of an original idea and again give that person the copyrights as to who can reproduce/sell it.

 The lawn mower’s visual design can be a registered design but more importantly, it’s the internal mechanism which turns grass into energy that should be patented.
 What’s more, there may be a smaller mechanism inside of that mechanism that holds another patent.